Tourism and Entrepreneurship (BRL370)

 As travel markets become more sophisticated, travelers seek more authentic experiences for their leisure, pleasure, and recreation.
 Travelers also seek higher levels of personal learning and development in their leisure time, and the demand for conscious products including skills development is more central than ever.

-This unit examines some of the ways in which the growing demand is being met, the nature of activities designed to satisfy these expectations, and the variety of locations in which this is happening.
+This course examines some of the ways in which the growing demand is being met, the nature of activities designed to satisfy these expectations, and the variety of locations in which this is happening.
 The course begins with an overview of changing market expectations.
-The course continues by building an understanding of the market and gives the student knowledge on how to develop and run adventure tourism ventures considering sustainable adventure tourism yield.
+The course continues by building an understanding of the market and gives the student knowledge on how to develop and run tourism ventures considering sustainable tourism yield.

-Further, it is preparing the Candidates for an industry in constant change by teaching about creativity and entrepreneurship.
+Further, it is preparing the candidates for an industry in constant change by teaching about creativity and entrepreneurship.
 The course concludes by allowing the students to design a business plan either for their own future company or in order to develop an already existing concept.

-This unit examines the complexities of innovation and entrepreneursship through the lens of the stakeholders of the adventure tourism sector, and prepares the candidates for the constant change needed in order to continiously improve the products and services needed in this industry
+This unit examines the complexities of innovation and entrepreneurship through the lens of the stakeholders of the adventure tourism sector, and prepares the candidates for the constant change needed in order to continiously improve the products and services needed in this industry

 Learning outcome